EduLaurentino/rca-sus-project/README.md

 # RCA SUS Project

-This repository contains datasets and a Streamlit application developed for a Ph.D. project on automated root cause analysis (RCA) in epidemiology using public health data from Brazil.
-The goal is to integrate data from multiple sources — including SIVEP‑Gripe, IBGE, INMET and MapBiomas — to explore causal relationships and support analyses using causal inference and machine learning.
-It serves as a central place to store data, code and documentation used in the project.
+This repository contains datasets, exploratory analysis notebooks and a Streamlit application developed for a Ph.D. project on automated root cause analysis (RCA) in epidemiology using public health data from Brazil.
+The goal is to integrate data from multiple sources—such as SIVEP‑Gripe, IBGE, INMET, MapBiomas and others—to explore causal relationships and support analyses using causal inference and machine learning.
+It serves as a central place to store data, code, documentation and references used in the project.

 ## Contents

+- **data/SIVEP/2019/** – Contains aggregated counts and raw microdata for the year 2019:
-- **`aggregated_sivep_2020.csv`** – Aggregated counts of SRAG cases by Brazilian state (`SG_UF`) and date of symptom onset (`DT_SIN_PRI`).
+  - `aggregated_sivep_2019.csv` – Aggregated counts of SRAG cases by Brazilian state (`SG_UF`) and date of symptom onset (`DT_SIN_PRI`) for 2019.
-  This file was generated from the SIVEP‑Gripe microdata for the year 2020.
-It contains one row per state per date with a `cases` column representing the number of cases.
+  - `INFLUD19-26-06-2025.zip` – Compressed SIVEP‑Gripe microdata for 2019 (single ZIP file).

+- **data/SIVEP/2020/** – Contains aggregated counts and raw microdata for the year 2020:
+  - `aggregated_sivep_2020.csv` – Aggregated counts of SRAG cases by state and date of symptom onset for 2020.
-- **`INFLUD20-26-06-2025.zip`** and **`INFLUD20-26-06-2025.z01.part00`–`part10`** – Segmented ZIP archive of the original SIVEP‑Gripe
-  dataset.
-The dataset is too large to upload in a single file via GitHub, so it has been split into a main `.zip` file and multiple `.part` files, each smaller than 25 MB.
+  - `INFLUD20-26-06-2025.zip` and `INFLUD20-26-06-2025.z01.part00`–`part10` – Segmented ZIP archive of the original SIVEP‑Gripe microdata for 2020.
+Because the dataset is too large to upload in a single file via GitHub, it is split into a main `.zip` file and multiple `.part` files.

+- **data/IBGE/shapefiles/** – Shapefiles from IBGE for territorial boundaries:
+  - `BR_UF_2022.zip` – Shapefile of Brazil’s 27 states (Unidades Federativas) for 2022.
+  - `BR_Pais_2022.zip` – Shapefile of the national territory of Brazil for 2022.

+- **data/IBGE/population/** – Population estimates from IBGE:
+  - `estimativa_dou_2021.xls` – Excel file with 2021 population estimates for Brazil and each state.

+- **analises/** – Jupyter notebooks and supporting files for exploratory data analysis:
+  - `eda_sivep.ipynb` – Exploratory analysis of SRAG data and calculation of incidence rates.
+  - `eda_sivep_spatial.ipynb` – Spatial analysis of SRAG using IBGE shapefiles.
+  - `requirements.txt` – List of Python dependencies required to run the notebooks and the Streamlit app.

-- **`app.py`** – Streamlit application for exploring the aggregated dataset and documenting the project’s objectives and data sources.
+- **app.py** – Streamlit application for exploring the aggregated datasets and documenting the project’s objectives and data sources.

-- **Research papers and documentation** – The repository also contains PDF files such as *Ph.D in Causal Inference*, *BRACIS2025rca_Springer*, and *Estimating Categorical Counterfactuals via Deep Twin Networks*.
-These provide theoretical background on causal inference and root cause analysis and are included as reference material.
+- **referencias/** – Reference materials and documentation:
+  - `origem_dados.md` – Summary document describing each dataset and its download source.
+  - `origem_dados_hyperlinks.pdf` – PDF version of the data source summary with clickable hyperlinks.
+  - `Ph.D in Causal Inference.pdf`, `BRACIS2025rca_Springer.pdf`, `Estimating Categorical Counterfactuals via Deep Twin Networks.pdf`, `Dicionario_de_Dados_SRAG_Hospitalizado_23.03.2021.pdf` – Research papers and official data dictionary used as references.

-## Reconstructing the Full SIVEP Dataset
+## Reconstructing the SIVEP‑Gripe Datasets

-The original SIVEP‑Gripe CSV (`INFLUD20-26-06-2025.csv`) is much larger than GitHub’s upload limit.
-It has been split into a main ZIP file and several part files.
+The original SIVEP‑Gripe CSV files (`INFLUD19-26-06-2025.csv` for 2019 and `INFLUD20-26-06-2025.csv` for 2020) are much larger than GitHub’s upload limit.
+For 2020, the ZIP archive has been split into a main `.zip` file and multiple `.part` files.
 To reconstruct the full ZIP and extract the CSV on your local machine, install the `zip` utility and run:

 ```bash
 # Combine the parts into a single ZIP file (requires `zip` >= 3.0):